christofmuc/KnobKraft-orm/README.md

 ## Building on Arch Linux with Docker

-If the Linux binary from the release page does not run on your distribution because of library version mismatches, you can build a local Arch Linux binary in Docker.
+If you are running Arch Linux (or an Arch derivative) and the release binary fails due to library mismatches, you can build an Arch-linked binary in Docker using `docker/archlinux/Dockerfile`.
 This is based on the setup contributed in issue #319.

 Clone the repository with submodules and build the Docker image from the repository root: